agentcommunity/AgentInterfaceDiscovery/REWIRE.md

 This separation ensures that browser bundles remain lean and don't include Node.js-specific code, while still maintaining full functionality in Node.js environments.

+### g.
+Implementation Form Modularization
+A significant refactoring of the implementation form was completed to improve maintainability and code organization:

+- **Component Modularization:** The monolithic `implementation-form.tsx` (1300+ lines) was split into focused, single-responsibility components:
+  - `BasicInfoSection`: Handles name, protocol, and status fields
+  - `TagsSection`: Manages tags with add/remove functionality
+  - `LocalPackageSection`: Contains package and execution configuration
+  - `PlacementSection`: Handles authentication placement configuration
+  - `AuthenticationSection`: Manages all authentication-related fields

+- **Code Organization:**
+  - Created new directory `form-sections/implementation-parts/` to house the modular components
+  - Each component is independently maintainable and testable
+  - Reduced main form complexity from 1300+ lines to about 50 lines
+  - Improved code readability and maintainability

+- **State Management:**
+  - Each component handles its own local state
+  - Form state remains centralized through react-hook-form
+  - Clean props interface between components

+- **Import Structure:**
+  - Consolidated and organized imports
+  - Removed unused dependencies
+  - Fixed linter errors and type definitions

+This refactoring sets the foundation for future UX improvements including:
+- Progressive disclosure of advanced options
+- Collapsible sections for complex fields
+- "Add..." button pattern for list management
+- Improved form navigation and validation feedback

 ---

 ## 3. Why This Architecture?
 (Educational Notes)